CoinCheung/DenseCL/README.md

 ### Unsupervised Training

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

+This implementation only supports **resnet-50**, since we need to modify model architecture and I only modified resnet-50.

 To do unsupervised pre-training of a ResNet-50 model on ImageNet in an 8-gpu machine, run:
 ```